Coronavirus support for the self-employed

 - If you have started trading on or after 6 April 2019 you will not be covered by these measures.
 For new self-employed businesses there is scope to claim support through benefits.
 We would like to see scope to claim relief once 2019/20 Tax Returns are submitted for newly self-employed individuals who otherwise meet the criteria for SEISS.

 - Is there a clawback of the grant?
 You will be required to apply for the grant and this includes self-certification that you have lost trading profits as a result of Coronavirus.
-It has not been clarified, but there would certainly be tax on the grant and potentially if HMRC perceived a fraudulent claim had been made they could recover the full amount and charge penalties.
+HMRC have made clear they will be seeking out any fraudulent claims made and they could recover the full amount and charge penalties.

 Further advice from the government website can be found here.

-If you would like any further information, please speak with your usual Kreston Reeves contact or contact me here.
+If you would like any further information, please speak with your usual Kreston Reeves contact here.

 Subscribe to our newsletters